Physician Visa Sponsorship Jobs in Montana

 Which visa types are most common for physician roles in Montana?

-The H-1B is the most common visa for physicians in Montana, covering specialty occupation roles that require a medical degree.
-The J-1 Conrad 30 waiver program is particularly relevant here: Montana participates and allows foreign-trained physicians who completed J-1-sponsored residencies to convert to H-1B status by committing to work in a Health Professional Shortage Area, which covers much of rural Montana.
+The H-1B visa is the most common visa for physicians in Montana, covering specialty occupation roles that require a medical degree.
+The J-1 visa Conrad 30 waiver program is particularly relevant here: Montana participates and allows foreign-trained physicians who completed J-1-sponsored residencies to convert to H-1B status by committing to work in a Health Professional Shortage Area, which covers much of rural Montana.

 How to find physician visa sponsorship jobs in Montana?